nurali-techie/microservices/README.md

 # microservices

-This is demo / sample / example project of microservices architecture.
+This is demo / sample / example project using microservices architecture for Online Food Delivery App.

-This is sort of online food delivery app.

 # Architecture